RadBoris/ansible-pocs/README.md

 New versions of Ansible are released regularly.
 The playbooks in this project are always tested against a specific version, which is specified in requirements.txt (e.g. `ansible==2.2.1.0`).

+## Virtualenv

+To be sure about which version of Ansible (and its dependencies) I'm running, I usually install it into a virtualenv and run it from there:

+* `virtualenv venv --python=python2.7`
+* `venv/bin/pip install -r requirements.txt`
+* `venv/bin/ansible-playbook my-playbook.yml`

 ## Server OS version

 These playbooks are tested against: